NLnetLabs/routinator/doc/manual/source/http-service.rst

 TLS Transport
 -------------

-Routinator offers native TLS suppport for both HTTP and :doc:`RTR connections<rtr-service>`.
+Routinator offers native TLS support for both HTTP and :doc:`RTR connections<rtr-service>`.
 In this example we'll start Routinator's HTTPS server listening on the IP addresses 192.0.2.13 and 2001:0DB8::13 and use port 8324.

-First, indidate that you want a TLS connection with the :option:`--http-tls` option.
+First, indicate that you want a TLS connection with the :option:`--http-tls` option.
 Then use the :option:`--http-tls-cert` option to specify the path to a file containing the server certificates to be used.
 This file has to contain one or more certificates encoded in PEM format.
 Lastly, use the